Skip to Main Content

 1099 worker vs. W-2 employee

-Whether working as a 1099 or a W-2 employee, you’re getting paid for your labor.
-But there are differences between the two.
+Whether working as a 1099 vs a W-2 employee, you’re getting paid for your labor.
+But 1099 workers are self-employed and must pay their own employer taxes, while W-2 employees work for a company that pays benefits and taxes.
+The differences between the two types of workers:

 1099 workers and W-2 employees are treated differently by the tax code and employment law.
 For W-2 employees, companies need to pay payroll taxes and other employer-related costs.
 They also have to provide legally-mandated benefits.

 None of that is true for 1099 workers, so companies often prefer to classify people as 1099 workers to avoid costs.
-Doing so can get a company in trouble with the law and the IRS, so the IRS publishes a test that companies can use to determine how to classify a worker.
+Doing so can get a company in trouble with the law and the IRS, so the IRS publishes common law rules that companies can use to determine how to classify a worker.

 Penalties for misclassifying a worker include: